|NO SIGNIFICANT CHANGE|

 Territorial Authority (TA) disaggregation: No

 Other regions: The survey regions are Auckland, Wellington, Rest of North Island, Canterbury and Rest of South Island.
+Estimates provided by SNZ for the Waikato region are below design level of the survey and therefore indicative only.

 New Zealand: Yes

 Other countries/ Organisation for Economic Co-operation and Development (OECD): Comparison data from the OECD Income Distribution Database(external link).
+Also the social inequality index from the OECD Better Life Index website(external link).